TheCheapestPixels/panda3d-boterham/README.md

 This place could also serve as a testbed for new blend2bam features.

+This project started by ripping everything out of blend2bam.
+For this reason it should carry blend2bam's license for ever and ever.
+Any level of professionality in this project is thanks to Moguri.

 ### Don't use this yet.
 But if you do, it works just like blend2bam.
 After installing do ```boterham myblendfile.blend newbamfile.bam```